 However, it is not clear whether this Permanent User Identity should include the leading digit that is prepended to the IMSI in authentication messages, which is only used to distinguish between different authentication schemes (e.g., EAP-AKA vs EAP-AKA’) and authentication identities (e.g. permanent user identity vs. temporary identities such as fast re-authentication id. or pseudonyms).

 Discussion:

-A CR was seen as technically correct from Rel-8 onwards.
+The CR was seen as technically correct from Rel-8 onwards.

-Offline discussion is needed if the CR can be agreed from Rel-8 or from Rel-12 onwards.
+Offline discussion is needed to see if the CR can be agreed from Rel-8 or from Rel-12 onwards.